thedaviddias/Front-End-Checklist/CODE_OF_CONDUCT.md

 * Gracefully accepting constructive criticism
 * Focusing on what is best for the community
 * Showing empathy towards other community members
+* Allowing other devlopers to gain and devote knowledge.

 Examples of unacceptable behavior by participants include: